wmo-im/wis2box/docs/source/reference/running/station-metadata.rst

 The station metadata can be cached in two ways:

-* from the command-line in the wis2box-container by populating the station list CSV file
+* from the command-line in the wis2box-management container by populating the station list CSV file
-* or using the station editor in the wis2box-webapp, available at ``WIS2BOX_URL/wis2box-webapp/station``
+* from the station editor in the wis2box-webapp, available at ``$WIS2BOX_URL/wis2box-webapp/station``

 Using the station editor in the wis2box-webapp
 ----------------------------------------------

-When using the station editor in the wis2box-webapp, you can provide a WIGOS Station Identifier (WSI) and the station metadata will be fetched from OSCAR/Surface.
+When using the station editor in the wis2box-webapp, if a WIGOS Station Identifier (WSI) is provided, the associated station metadata will be populated from OSCAR/Surface.

 After the data has been fetched you can populate any missing fields and associate the station with one or more topics.